BobWritesCode/my-guides/Venv-Django-Rest.md

 # Set up VENV

 This guides is to help set up a virtual environnement.
+The guide focuses setting up VENV for Django

 This works on my current set up: